RandomSearch18/a-level-project/docs/readme.md

 #### Sprint 2: Improving performance

-I was considering how the current location button would behave while the Leaflet libary is loading, when I noticed that when loading the page, none of the UI renders until the Leaflet libary has loaded.
+I was considering how the current location button would behave while the Leaflet library is loading, when I noticed that when loading the page, none of the UI renders until the Leaflet library has loaded.
 I realised that this was because I was loading Leaflet with an `import` statement in `MainMap.tsx`, which is a component, so it's loaded while the UI is being rendered.
-This means that none of my UI elements show up until Leaflet has loaded, and Leaflet is a somewhat large libary, so I wanted to change this.
+This means that none of my UI elements show up until Leaflet has loaded, and Leaflet is a somewhat large library, so I wanted to change this.

 I tested my suspicions using the Performance tab in the devtools in Brave browser, and could see that the "DOM loaded" event (representing when the UI is rendered) was delayed until the Leaflet library had finished downloading.

 ![A screenshot of a performance trace in DevTools](assets/sprint-2/performance-trace.png)

+##### Proof of concept for async Leaflet loading

-I had the idea to load the Leaflet libary asynchronously using the `import()` function, so that Leaflet can be loaded in the background, during and after the the UI is rendered.
+I had the idea to load the Leaflet library asynchronously using the `import()` function, so that Leaflet can be loaded in the background, during and after the the UI is rendered.
 To test if this would make a difference, I edited the `MainMap` component to use an `import()` function call and a `.then()` callback on the promise it returns to initialise the map.
 I also made sure I was no longer importing Leaflet at the top of the file.
 I also temporarily commented out the `import leaflet from "leaflet"` in `CurrentLocationButton.tsx`, becuase otherwise Leaflet would still be loaded during UI rendering, and I didn't want to migrate that file to use `import()` yet.

 ![A diff showing the proof-of-concept changes I made](assets/sprint-2/async-import-poc.png)

 I tested this and saw that the bottom bar showed up before the map started rendering, and there was no long flash of a dark blank screen before anything appeared.

+##### Properly implementing async Leaflet loading

 I was satisfied with this, so worked on properly implementing a system for Leaflet to asynchronously load, and for any parts of the code that depend on it to automatically run once it has loaded.